27 Unmissable Things to Do in Oaxaca City Mexico – A Travel Guide

 Oaxaca Festivals

 This is a deeply rooted Christmas-time tradition in Oaxaca.
-It occurs the evening of the 23rd of December and it is believed to go back to 1897.
+It occurs on the evening of the 23rd of December and is believed to go back to 1897.

-The Night of Radishes is a traditional Oaxacan festival with a clearly popular stamp in which market gardeners and flower growers display the artistic talent of their hands with special designs made in radish, flor inmortal (a type of flower), and totomoxtle (corn shell plant).
+The Night of Radishes is a traditional Oaxacan festival with a popular stamp in which market gardeners and flower growers display the artistic talent of their hands with unique designs made in radish, flor inmortal (a type of flower), and totomoxtle (corn shell plant).

 With the Festival of the Virgin of Solitude, the Day of the Dead, typical costumes of the State, dances, amongst others.